August 14, 1954 -

-Oh those wacky German.
+Oh those wacky Germans.

 August 14, 1945 -

-This broadcast was the first chance the Japanese people had to hear their god-emperor's speaking voice.
+This broadcast would be the first chance the Japanese people had to hear their god-emperor's speaking voice.
 Because of the Japanese anathema to surrender and the formal, somewhat archaic Japanese used by the old Imperial Court the emperor spoke, most Japanese didn't realize that they had actually surrendered until about a day later.